-Funding and liquidity risk is the risk that ING Bank or one of its subsidiaries cannot meet its financial liabilities when they come due, at reasonable cost and in a timely manner.
+Funding and liquidity risk is the risk that ING Group or one of its subsidiaries cannot meet its financial liabilities when they come due, at reasonable cost and in a timely manner.
+ING ensures that long term obligations are adequately met with a diversity of stable funding instruments under both normal and stressed conditions.
+For more information, please refer to the Risk management paragraph of the ING Group Annual Report.